 In April 2017, the Traverse City Commission unanimously approved funding for trail engineering, authorizing staff to hire Prein & Newhof (the same firm that created the preliminary design drawings) to complete the construction drawings for the project.

 In January 2017, City Commissioners identified the completion of the Boardman Lake Loop as their top priority in the Boardman Lake District.
 The response from the City Commission for trail development was overwhelmingly positive.
 Commissioners subsequently voted unanimously in support of completion of the loop around Boardman Lake.
-We are grateful and excited for the next phase of engineering.

 On Wednesday, November 25th the Grand Traverse County Board of Commissioners unanimously approved the award for preliminary design services for the trail from 14th St. to South Airport Road.
 The engineering firm, Prein & Newhof, was given the contract for design services, and we’ll be working closely with them to keep this trail development rolling.